 The accelerated procedure is where your asylum claim is being processed first and takes place in the national asylum centre.
 Here you will have the main asylum interview and be asked to hand in all evidence you have for your asylum claim.
 Your legal counsel will be present as well.
 There will also be a translator.
 A transcript of this interview will be written down word by word.
 This transcript is very important as it is the basis for the decision on your asylum claim.
 After the interview, the transcript will be translated back to you and you have to sign the document.
 Read it carefully and correct any mistakes.

 On the basis of this interview, the evidence you handed in and the evidence the SEM collected itself, the SEM will now decide on your asylum application.
 Before they decide, your legal counsel will be invited to comment on the draft decision within 24 hours.

 Once the SEM decides on your asylum procedure, you will be again informed of this via your legal counsel.
 You can ask for an appeal.
 Again, the legal counsel finally decides by himself if he wants to do an appeal.
 However, you can insist to do an appeal with another lawyer.
-Now, you have 30 days to appeal at the Federal Administrative Court.
-Since asylum lawyers and organizations often work on very many cases at the same time, you should nevertheless start searching very quickly.
+In the asylum regions of Berne, Basel and North-Western Switzerland as well as Zurich you can contact the free independent Pikett Asyl to get help.
+For the other regions you may consult our Swiss contact list.